Staying Fresh in the UK with Better Last Mile Grocery Delivery and Click and Collect

 Natasha’s article also discusses the role that technology plays in this industry.
 Osado’s online service has long invested in robotics and machine learning to improve the efficiency of packing up orders, something we certainly can expect to see more and more of.
 “Technology has a role to play, especially if it can keep food fresh or cold through delivery,” states Vallance.

 We couldn’t agree more!
-Read Natasha’s entire article here – we highlight recommend it.
+Read Natasha’s entire article here – we highly recommend it.

 At Glympse, we know the importance of grocers working together with technology partners to help deal with some of the issues they are experiencing today.
 And working with a partner like Glympse, they can truly deliver the goods!
 Download our Market Brief, The Curbside Pickup and Grocery eCommerce Renaissance, to start planning a refresh to your grocery fulfillment strategy today.
 Read it here.